This week’s blog comes to us from our very own Nick Itta, VP Sales APAC.

 To this effect, companies and institutions across all sectors in the region are assessing the shortcomings in their approach to cyber security.
 More often than not, the first line of security – DNS – is left exposed.
 In 2019, it is both our prediction and intention to ensure that organizations in Asia Pacific are taking proactive steps to protect their DNS from attacks, and to offer adaptive countermeasures, keeping business services up and running and customers’ data secure.

-Learn more by downloading our 2018 DNS Threat Report.
+Stay up to date by downloading our 2021 DNS Threat Report.